Lawizer Logo

 Overview

-**Trademark registration** is a legal process for securing exclusive rights over a distinctive brand name, logo, slogan, or symbol that identifies your goods or services.
-Registered trademarks protect your **intellectual property**, prevent unauthorized use, and build brand credibility.
-The process can be done online or via physical filing, with different fee structures for individuals/MSMEs and companies.
+Trademark registration is a legal process for securing exclusive rights over a distinctive brand name, logo, slogan, or symbol that identifies your goods or services.
+Registered trademarks protect your intellectual property, prevent unauthorized use, and build brand credibility.
 A registered trademark is valid for 10 years and can be renewed indefinitely.

 Grants exclusive legal rights to use your brand name, logo, or slogan